-Press the SEEK I or Dutton to seek through the frequencies.
+Press the SFFK button to seek through the frequencies.
 Seek tuning begins from low to high frequencies, or high to low frequencies, depending on which button is pressed, and stops at the next broadcasting station.
 Once the highest broadcasting station is reached, the radio continues in the seek mode at the lowest broadcasting station.